tesselle/tabula/README.md

 Overview
 --------

 `tabula` provides an easy way to examine archaeological count data (artifacts, faunal remains, etc.).
-This package includes several measures of diversity: e.g. richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), diversity/dominance and evenness (Brillouin, Shannon, Simpson, etc.), turnover and similarity.
-It also provides matrix seriation methods for chronological modeling and dating.
-The package make it easy to visualize count data and statistical thresholds: rank/abundance plots, Ford (1962) and Bertin (1977) diagrams, etc.
+This package includes several measures of diversity: e.g. richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), diversity/dominance and evenness (Brillouin, Shannon, Simpson, etc.), turnover and similarity (Brainerd-Robinson, ...).
+It also provides matrix seriation methods (reciprocal ranking, CA-based seriation, IDSS) for chronological modeling and dating.
+The package make it easy to visualize count data and statistical thresholds: rank/abundance plots, Ford and Bertin diagrams, etc.

 Installation
 ------------

-Install the released version of `tabula` from CRAN:
+You can install the released version of `tabula` from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("tabula")